neuoy/KSPTrajectories/CONTRIBUTING.md

   - Performance: every calculation takes time, needs a processor to execute it and consumes energy.
 Consider that your feature will potentially run on many users machines, for multiple hours, for around 30 times per second.
-    You don't want to be the guy who's responsible for melting our planets ice caps, are you? ;) Sometimes this is negligable.
+    You don't want to be the guy who's responsible for melting our planets ice caps, are you? ;) Sometimes this is negligible.
 Sometimes, it is not.
 Think about which it is when you suggest a feature.
   - Changing workloads: People are creatures of habit, and so are this mods users.
-When you introduce a change in "the way they do things", be aware that many people (who your are currently unaware of, because they are content and happy) will suddenly have to change their behaviour and that they might not be as happy about the change as you are.
+When you introduce a change in "the way they do things", be aware that many people (who your are currently unaware of, because they are content and happy) will suddenly have to change their behavior and that they might not be as happy about the change as you are.

 When you submit a feature request, please make sure to think about the drawbacks that your feature could have and specify and explain them clearly.